Art and Apologetics

 “Self, 1991”, Marc Quinn at the Yale Center for British Arts, 2022

 British artist, Marc Quinn, began a series of self-portraits comprised of his blood in 1991, and creates a new blood-head every five years.
 He makes a mold of his head, fills it with 10 pints of blood (roughly the amount in a human body) and deep-freezes it for gallery exhibitions.
-While on display, the piece sits on a freezing unit, disguised as a pedestal, to keep the mold cold.
+While on display, the piece sits on a freezing unit to keep the mold cold.
 Quinn’s 1991 self-portrait was re-cast and on view at the Yale Center for British Art, New Haven, Connecticut this past summer (2022).

-Quinn is a shock artist and some of his work is pornographic and unfit for civilized society; however, this particular artwork helps us identify some of the problems with a view that has become increasingly prevalent in western society.
-This view is called naturalism.
-This view says nature is all there is; there is no spiritual dimension to life and we are all merely matter in motion.
+This particular artwork helps us identify some of the problems with a view that has become increasingly prevalent in Western society: the philosophy of naturalism.
+Naturalism is a philosphy which claims nature is all there is.
+On this view, there is no spiritual dimension to life; we are just matter in motion and the result of chemical processes.
 Someone who subscribes to naturalism rejects the idea of God, heaven, the soul, moral absolutes, etc. There is only the material stuff of the universe and that’s all we have to work with.
-I’d like to address this view by considering one aspect of this piece: the title.

 For many art curators, Quinn’s use of his own blood makes his self-portrait truer than typical self-portraits since it contains fluid from the artist’s body containing his genetic information.
 Such interpretations assume the “self” is identical to the blood.
 Now we have to ask the tough questions.
 Is Quinn identical to his blood?
 Is his “self” actually deep-frozen in the mold?